adabwana/lr-three-langs/README.md

 1. Install [Docker](https://docs.docker.com/get-docker/) and [DevPod](https://devpod.sh/) and open DevPod.

-2. In DevPod, go to `Workspaces`, click `+ Create`, in the `Git Repo` field, enter `https://github.com/yourgithubusername/f24-cs7300-hw2`, ensure `Docker` is selected in `Provider`, Name your workspace (e.g. `f24-cs7300-hw2`), and click the `Create Workspace` button.
+2. In DevPod, go to `Workspaces`, click `+ Create`, in the `Git Repo` field, enter `https://github.com/yourgithubusername/lr-three-langs`, ensure `Docker` is selected in `Provider`, Name your workspace (e.g. `lr-three-langs`), and click the `Create Workspace` button.
 The project will open in your browser using the provided `.devcontainer` configuration.

 ### **Note**: